Spatial Social Networks (SSN) Visualization and Metrics with R

 igraph

 is the go-to package for network analysis, such as calculating the centrality measures of a network.
-These measures may become the attributes for nodes or edges in the maps.
-We will show the workflow from igraph
+These measures may become the attributes for nodes or edges in the maps (see Chapter 3).

 tidyverse